ml4health/ml4health.github.io/2020_content/pages/accepted_posters.md

 These are listed below, with links to the posters to be added Dec 11.
 Numbers indicate poster session IDs.

+See the <a href="https://neurips.cc/virtual/2020/protected/workshop_16134.html">NeurIPS workshop page</a> for live video, chat links, and the most updated schedule.
+We have also created a <a href="https://docs.google.com/document/d/1bE-BoGPpAuqlFlqy_PpljB-t_HSNH0ZFRzgn9yjW0B8/edit?usp=sharing">Guide for Poster Presenters</a> and a <a href="https://docs.google.com/document/d/1p2IjQNUnYWE9iakdy92AlHCJTh9Izto213SoTAPGEUs/edit?usp=sharing">Livestream Guide for Attendees</a>

 <ul>
 <li><a href="#session1"> Poster Session 1 (11:30-12:30) </a></li>
 <li><a href="#session2"> Poster Session 2 (17:15-18:15) </a></li>